Learning Outcomes

 This article has covered the following key knowledge points:

-- Firms must keep accurate, contemporaneous, and chronological accounting records for all client money.
+- Firms must keep accurate, contemporaneous, and chronological accounting records for all client money and business money, with a clear audit trail.

-- Each client and matter must have a separate client ledger showing all receipts and payments, with running balances.
+- Each client and matter must have a separate client ledger showing all receipts and payments, with running balances and identifiable details.

-- Firms must keep a cash book for all client and business bank accounts.
+- Firms must keep a cash book for all client and business bank accounts and records of transfers (including inter-client transfers and costs transfers).

-- Central records of all bills and written notifications of costs must be maintained.
+- Central records of all bills and written notifications of costs must be maintained and readily accessible.

-- Client account records must be reconciled with bank statements at least every five weeks.
+- Client account records must be reconciled with bank statements at least every five weeks; reconciliation statements must be signed off and differences resolved promptly.

-- All accounting records must be securely stored and retained for at least six years.
+- All accounting records must be securely stored and retained for at least six years, and be capable of prompt production to the SRA.

-- Breaches must be remedied promptly and, if material, reported to the SRA.
+- Breaches must be remedied immediately and, if material, reported to the SRA; debit balances and shortfalls must be replaced from firm funds without delay.

-- Firms holding client money must obtain an accountant’s report after each accounting period, unless exempt.
+- Firms holding client money must obtain an accountant’s report within six months of period end unless exempt, and must deliver qualified reports to the SRA.

 Key Terms and Concepts